 You wouldn’t think there would be a national park in the Central part of California with mostly rolling hills, fruit orchards and miles of vineyards.
 That’s what makes this discovery tour of Pinnacles even more impressive when you don’t know what to really expect especially on the scenic pastoral drive heading into the national park.
 Of all the national parks in the United States, Pinnacles is so underrated and under the radar – but that is exactly what makes it appealing exploring Pinnacles National Park!
-Few crowds, beautiful hiking trails and spectacular landscapes and stunning vista points greet practically at every corner of the park.
+Few crowds, beautiful hiking trails and spectacular landscapes and stunning vista points greet practically at every corner of the park but exploring Pinnacles National Park is really an exceptional experience worth doing if you passing through the area.

 Pinnacles is about a 30 minute drive south of the largest city of Hollister in San Benito country.
 The road trip is pleasant – passing through forested oak covered hills, rolling countryside with vineyards, lakes and rivers and eventually you reach the almost hidden park entrance sign on the right side that quietly announces the entrance to the park.